 I hadn’t been coming in early to the office and had been working through my lunch break for a few weeks now.
 But Angel came into the office at lunch today and asked me to join him and a few of the others outside, under the pecan tree.

-“Come on, it’s a beautiful day and you’ve been couped up in here for weeks now.
+“Come on, it’s a beautiful day, and you’ve been cooped up in here for weeks now.
 Join us outside.”

 I wanted to say no. That I had too much work to do.
 That I wasn’t hungry.
 That I hadn’t brought my lunch.
 That I was still embarrassed about Thanksgiving and how I’d let myself be so vulnerable, how I’d exposed myself to him, and how I’d been rejected.

-But, I wanted to be near him more than anything else I was feeling.
-I looked for him in the barn when I was walking through, I looked for him out the kitchen window to see if his truck was in the lot.
-I looked for him when I walked to my car afterwork to see if he was nearby.
+But I wanted to be near him more than anything else I was feeling.
+I looked for him in the barn when I was walking through, and I looked out the kitchen window to see if his truck was in the lot.
+I looked for him when I walked to my car after work to see if he was nearby.

-So, I gathered my lunch and took it outside to the table and sat down with everyone else and Angel sat down beside me.
-Several men were lounging on the grass under the tree and a few others were sitting at the table to it was already a little crowded.
+So, I gathered my lunch and took it outside to the table and sat down with everyone else, and Angel sat down beside me.
+Several men were lounging on the grass under the tree, and a few others were sitting at the table; it was already a little crowded.

 “Let’s go see a movie on Friday.”

-I was tacken aback and just sat there looking at him for a bit trying to process what he was saying.
+I was taken aback and just sat there looking at him for a bit, trying to process what he was saying.

 “Oh, okay.
 Sure,” I said.

 “I’ll pick you up after work.
-You can go on home and clean up and then I’ll swing by.
+You can go home and clean up, and then I’ll swing by.
 We can get something to eat beforehand.”

 “Yeah, okay.
 That sounds nice.”